-- Concerning responses on parent-report instruments have been reviewed with the family to make sure they understood the item/question, that the item was culturally relevant, and whether there are other factors to consider, cultural appropriateness, and other influencing factors (like previous opportunity to try the developmental skill, or recent illness).
+- Concerning responses on parent-report instruments have been reviewed with the family to make sure they understood the item/question, that the item was culturally relevant, and other influencing factors (e.g. a previous opportunity to try the developmental skill, or recent illness) were considered.

-- The screening results are reviewed in the context of other important information about the child and family (like health history, culture, social factors, or history of emotional trauma).
+- The screening results are reviewed in the context of other important information about the child and family (e.g. health history, culture, social factors, or history of emotional trauma).

 Referral for positive screening results

-Refer as soon as possible for more in-depth evaluation and services, to make sure the child and family have the greatest opportunity for better health, development, education, and well-being.
+Refer as soon as possible for more in-depth evaluation and services, to ensure the child and family have the greatest opportunity for better health, development, education, and well-being.

-Make these referrals at the same time for young children and their families when developmental or social-emotional concerns are identified:
+Make each of these referrals at the same time for young children and their families when developmental or social-emotional concerns are identified:

-- The child's primary healthcare provider should provide a comprehensive medical evaluation, including review of personal and family history, to determine what additional medical evaluation and treatment is needed.
+- The child's primary healthcare provider should provide a comprehensive medical evaluation, including personal and family history review, to determine what additional medical evaluation and treatment are needed.

 - A medical diagnosis may mean eligibility for additional services or insurance coverage.